tno-terminology-design/tev2-mve/docs/terms/mve.md

 A **Minimal Viable Example (MVE)** is a very simple version of a GitHub repo that includes the minimal stuff for using the [TEv2 tools](@tev2) and demonstrating its results.

 This includes:

 - the actual documentation that is to be published;
 - the files needed for generating the static website (e.g., the [workflow file](@);
-- any other artifacts needed by the static website generate (e.g., CSS files, plugins, etc.)
+- any other artifacts needed by the static website generate (e.g., CSS files, plugins, etc.);
-- and, of course, the set of directories and files that [TEv2 tools](@tev2) need;
+- and, of course, the set of directories and files that [TEv2 tools](@tev2) need.

 ## Example